 How this started- background:

-This situation resulted for me once more in the wish to be able to do something.
+Once more, I wished to be able to do something.
 To change something, for that fear and hate won’t have that much power in future.
 The question was, what I could do.
 Support other projects, go to demonstrations, yes.
 But I wanted to do something myself, as individual, even though I do not know if someone alone can actually do much.
 And the one thing I have is my voice.

 There is no comment function because when telling stories, you should listen and not interrupt.
 Not everyone will agree and some might have a different opinion to some stories.
-But this is simply about listening.
+But this is about listening.
 These are stories of others.
 If you want to tell your own, you can contact me directly.